Change your UMICH password

 - If you suspect a personal account has been compromised, change the password for that account.
 Choose a strong password and make it unique to that account.
 Do not use the same password for multiple accounts; that puts all your accounts at risk if one is compromised.

-- Report a suspected compromised U-M account immediately to the ITS Service Center or, at the U-M Health System, to the UMHS Service Desk (MCITServiceDesk@med.umich.edu).
+- Report a suspected compromised U-M account immediately to the ITS Service Center or, at the Michigan Medicine, to the Michigan Medicine Service Desk (MCITServiceDesk@med.umich.edu).

 - If you suspect a personal account has been compromised, check the account documentation to find out how to report the compromise.